CsabaDu/CsabaDu.DynamicTestData/README.md

 #### Derived `TestData` Types

-All derived types of `TestData` base type implement the `ITestdata<TResult> : ITestData` interface. `TestData` concrete types will inherit direcly from thie abstract `TestData` record, other types will inherit via intermediate abstract types.
+All derived types of `TestData` base type implement the `ITestdata<out TResult> : ITestData` interface. `TestData` concrete types will inherit direcly from thie abstract `TestData` record, other types will inherit via intermediate abstract types.

 <a href="#top" class="top-link">↑ Back to top</a>